Michelly-Oliveira/Anime-List/README.md

 # Anime-List
+Browse animes

+## You can:

+- Search an anime by name

+- Search by genre or popularity

-Browse animes, save your favorites to the favorite page
+- Save your favorite animes to the Favorite Page